Carl Hoefkens: Early career

-Born in Lier, Belgium, Hoefkens started his career at K. Lierse S.K. and played there for six years.
-He made his breakthrough with Lierse in first class and won the Belgian Cup in 1999, beating Standard Liège in the final with 3–1.
-Afterwards, he made a move to Lommel but his move turned into a nightmare, when Lommel went broke in 2003.
-In the summer of 2003, he came to Germinal Beerschot, the first class team of the Belgian city of Antwerp.
+Born in Lier, Hoefkens started his career at Lierse and played there for six years.
+He made his breakthrough with Lierse in first division and won the Belgian Cup in 1999, beating Standard Liège in the final with 3–1.
+Afterwards, he made a move to Lommel but Lommel went bankrupt in 2003.
+In the summer of 2003, he came to Germinal Beerschot, a first division team in Antwerp.
 There, he became one of the pillars of the team.
-In his second season at Germinal Beerschot, he won the cup in the final against FC Bruges, then champions of Belgium.
+In his second season at Germinal Beerschot, he won the cup in the final against Club Brugge, then champions of Belgium.
 Hoefkens is still appreciated by Beerschot fans; a group of fans from the club have travelled to England on numerous occasions to watch him play.

 Stoke City

-In the summer of 2005 Stoke City manager, Johan Boskamp snapped him up for an undisclosed fee.
+In the summer of 2005, Stoke City manager Johan Boskamp snapped him up for an undisclosed fee.
 He made his debut for the club in a 0–0 draw against Sheffield Wednesday on 6 August 2005.
 Hoefkens became an ever-present in the Stoke line-up and wore the number 2 shirt.

 Hoefkens received acclaim for his performances in his first season in English football.
 He became a fans favourite at Stoke and was crowned 'Fans' Player of the year (2005–06).
 He then won his 9th cap for his country against Kazakhstan (0–0).

-During the January 2007 transfer window he was linked with a return to Belgium, with Club Brugge reportedly interested in him.
-He was also penalty taker for Stoke before the arrival of Danny Higginbotham, however he still maintained a 100% record for the club.
+During the January 2007 transfer window, he was linked with a return to Belgium, with Club Brugge reportedly interested in him.
+He was also penalty taker for Stoke before the arrival of Danny Higginbotham; however, he still maintained a 100% record for the club.
 Hoefkens impressed both manager and fans alike with his technical ability during the 2006–07 season.
 He was also praised for his versatility, as he operated as a winger or a central midfielder on occasions in the latter stages of the season.

 It was feared that Hoefkens had broken a bone in his foot in a Euro 2008 qualifier against Portugal however a scan revealed that there was no damage.

 West Bromwich Albion

 Stoke accepted a bid for Hoefkens from West Bromwich Albion on 4 August 2007.
 He joined Albion on 7 August 2007 in a £750,000 deal and was offered a two-year contract plus a further one-year as an option.
 Hoefkens made his Albion debut in a 2–1 defeat away at Burnley on the opening day of the 2007–08 season.
 One week later, Hoefkens was named in the Championship Team of the Week, following his performance in the 2–0 home win over Preston North End.
-He is known by his West Brom teammates as "Wolverine", due to his resemblance to the comic book hero from the X-Men.
+He is known by his West Brom teammates as "Wolverine", due to his resemblance to the comic book hero from X-Men.

 Hoefkens was released in the summer of 2009.